-Section 141.1 of the Securities Act (Manitoba) (the "Manitoba Act") provides that where an offering memorandum contains a Misrepresentation, a purchases a security offered by the offering memorandum is deemed to have relied upon that Misrepresentation, if it was a Misrepresentation at the time of purchase, and has a right of action for rescission against the issuer or has a right of action for damages against: (a) the issuer; (b) every director of the issuer at the date of the offering memorandum; and (c) every person who or company that signed the offering memorandum.
+Section 1411 of the Securities Act (Manitoba) (the "Manitoba Act") provides that where an offering memorandum contains a Misrepresentation, a purchaser who purchases a security offered by the offering memorandum is deemed to have relied upon that Misrepresentation, if it was a Misrepresentation at the time of purchase, and has a right of action for rescission against the issuer or has a right of action for damages against: (a) the issuer, (b) every director of the issuer at the date of the offering memorandum; and (c) every person who or company that signed the offering memorandum.
 If the purchaser elects to exercise its right of rescission against the issuer, the Purchaser shall have no right of action for damages against a person or company referred to above.

-If a Misrepresentation is contained in a record that is incorporated by reference in, or that is deemed to be incorporated into, an offering memorandum, the Misrepresentation is deemed to be contained in the offering memorandum.
-When a Misrepresentation is contained in an offering memorandum, no person or company is liable: (a) if the person or company proves that the purchaser had knowledge or constained in the offering memorandum was sent to the person or company proves that the purchaser had knowledge or consent, and (ii) that, after becoming aware that it was sent, the person or company promptly gave reasonable notice to the issuer that it was sent without the person's or company's knowledge and consent; (c) other than with respect to the issuer, if the person or company proves that, after becoming aware of the Misrepresentation, the person or company withdrew the person's or company's consent to the offering memorandum and gave reasonable notice to the issuer of the withdrawal and the reason for it; (d) other than with respect to the issuer, if, with respect to any part of the offering memorandum purporting to be made on the authority of an expert or to be a copy of, or an extract from, an expert's report, opinion or statement, or (B) was not a fair copy of, or an extract from, the expert's report, opinion or statement, or (e) other than with respect to the issuer, with respect to any part of the offering memorandum (a) did not fairly represent the expert's report, opinion or statement, or (e) other than with respect to the issuer, with respect to any part of the offering memorandum not purporting to be made on an expert's authority and not purporting to be a copy of, or an extract from, an expert's report, opinion or statement, unless the person or company: (i) did not conduct an investigation sufficient to provide reasonable grounds for a belief that there had been no Misrepresentation.
+If a Misrepresentation is contained in a record that is incorporated by reference in, or that is deemed to be incorporated into, an offering memorandum, the Misrepresentation is contained in an offering memorandum, no person or company is liable: (a) if the person or company proves that the purchaser had knowledge of the Misrepresentation; (b) other than with respect to the issuer, if the person or company proves: (i) that the offering memorandum was sent to the purchaser without the person's or company proves that the purchaser without the person's or company showledge or consent, and (ii) that, after becoming aware that it was sent, the person or company proves that it was sent without the person's or company's knowledge or consent, and (iii) that, after becoming aware that it was sent without the person's or company's knowledge or consent, and (iii) that, after becoming aware that it was sent without the person's or company's knowledge and consent; (c) other than with respect to the issuer, if the person or company proves that, after becoming aware of the Misrepresentation, the person or company proves that person or company's knowledge and consent; (c) other than with respect to any part of the offering memorandum purporting to be made on the authority of an expert or to be a copy of, or an extract from, an expert's report, opinion or statement, or (ii) berefraing memorandum: (A) did not fairly represent the expert's report, opinion or statement, or (e) was not a fair copy of, or an extract from, the expert's report, opinion or statement, or (ii) be and be on an expert's authority and not purporting to be a copy of, or an extract from, an expert's neport, opinion or statement, or (ii) did not conduct an investigation sufficient to provide reasonable grounds for a belief that there had been a Misrepresentation.